The NCSP Register

 Information supplied to the Register

-Information supplied to the Register comes from a variety of sources, including smear takers and programme participants.
+Information supplied to the Register comes from a variety of sources, including sample takers and programme participants.
 The two most important sources of information are laboratories, where screening test specimens are analysed, and colposcopy services where colposcopy procedures are performed.
-Both agencies are required to report results from these procedures to the NCSP-Register free of charge and in a manner prescribed by the Director-General of Health.

 Register Central Team contact details

-The NCSP-Register is operated by New Zealand Post, with some Register duties carried out by district health boards.
-Contact details for the Register Central Team are:
+The NCSP Register is operated by the Register Central Team at the NCSP National Coordination Centre with some Register duties carried out by NCSP Regional Services, at district health boards.
+Contact details for the Register Central Team at the NCSP National Coordination Centre are:

 In this section

-All cytology results are now being sent via HL7 messaging electronically to the NCSP Register along with most of the histology.
+All cytology, histology and HPV results are sent electronically via HL7 messaging to the NCSP Register.